Design Patterns Implementation in JavaScript

 In this case, there is a wrapper over the stripe/PayPal module and it will help keep the existing codes without modification.

 Another example can be, data fetching functionality.
-Lets say we use axios for fetching data.
+Let’s say we use axios for fetching data.
 Later we may decide to use the native fetch module.
-If all the data fetching functionalities are in a separate module, it would be easy to refactor the code base later during switching between fetch and axios module.
+If all the data fetching functionalities are in a separate module, it would be easy to refactor the code base later while switching between fetch and axios module.

 Adapter Pattern

-When two functionality is not compatible, an adapter pattern comes between them and make them compatible.
-A real-world scenario can be, we used 3.5 mm audio jack and later typeC input has come.
+When two functionalities are incompatible, an adapter pattern comes between them and makes them compatible.
+A real-world scenario can be, we used 3.5 mm audio jack and later typeC input came.
 To use the typeC input with a 3.5 mm audio jack, we do use a converter or adapter.

-Consider following calculator class, it simply do addition and substraction,
+Consider following calculator class, it simply does addition and subtraction,

 }